 - You look across the room at a library book sale, and there’s a guy with 8 bags full while you’re still on your first.

 - 10 people can go through a video course on selling with Fulfillment by Amazon, and the spectrum of results will range from bankrupt to seven-figures.

 - Everyone knows what you’re supposed to do, and everyone gets different results.

 It took me so long to understand what was going on.
 But I finally figured it out.

-Some months ago, I was preparing to write a book on “what to look for” when book sourcing.
+Some months ago, I was preparing to write a book on specifically how to find profitable books to resell.
+Basically, “what to look for” when book sourcing.
 I thought of it as sort of a niche title for a few diehard Amazon sellers – worth doing, but only relevant to an “advanced’ audience.
 Maybe I’d give it away, or throw it in as a bonus for some other book in the future.

-Since most of what people “know” they can’t really access until they’re somewhere its relevant, I went to a source with tons of books and started taking notes.
+Since most of what people “know” they can’t really access until they’re somewhere the information is relevant, I went to an inventory source with tons of books and started taking notes.

 They looked like this: